Flow-Bench: A Dataset for Computational Workflow Anomaly Detection: ML Benchmarks on Computational Workflows

 \section{ML Benchmarks on Computational Workflows}

-Anomaly detection in computational workflows is an essential task to ensure that experimental results are reliable and reproducible.
-A benchmark for anomaly detection in computational workflows would require selecting appropriate baseline methods, and various metrics to evaluate the performance.

-The baseline methods for anomaly detection can be broadly classified into supervised learning and unsupervised based on the availability of labels in our workflows.
+Anomaly detection in computational workflows is essential to ensure that experimental results are reliable and reproducible.
+A benchmark for anomaly detection in computational workflows would require selecting appropriate baseline methods and various metrics to evaluate the performance.
+We employ both the supervised and unsupervised approaches for the baselines due to the availability of labels in our scientific workflows.
+Table~\ref{tab:algorithms} in appendix~\ref{appx:algorithms} provides a set of selected algorithms with their details.

 \paragraph{Supervised learning.} Supervised anomaly detection models are trained on labeled data, where the job anomalies are already known.
 These models learn to identify anomalies based on the labeled data and can be used to detect anomalies in new, unlabeled data.
 Exampled classical methods are: support vector machine (SVM) \citep{hearst1998support} , decision trees \citep{quinlan1986induction} , random forest \citep{breiman2001random} , etc. Specific to the DAGs, there are (semi)supervised learning algorithms that can learn the structural and feature information simultaneously, such as GraphSAGE \citep{hamilton2017inductive}, GAT \citep{velivckovic2017graph}, etc.